 The cost of influencer marketing can range from $0 to upwards of $200,000 for a single post.
 The price typically depends on how many followers an influencer has, and how many likes, shares and comments their posts usually get.

 Some small influencers may work for your brand at no cost in order to gain a free product or simply update their portfolio.
 This type of influencer marketing is earned.
 This involves developing relationships with social media users to get them talking about your brand.

 On the other hand, stars like the Kardashian sisters can charge $200,000 upfront for a single picture.
 This is called paid influencer marketing.
 It can be very effective because celebrities tend to have millions followers, but of course it is more costly.

-For businesses with smaller marketing budgets, we recommend building a relationship with your influencers and get them talking about you.
+For businesses with smaller social marketing budgets, we recommend building a relationship with your influencers and get them talking about you.
 The cost is far more scalable, the output is more sincere, and while it might require more time and effort, it’s a real factor that can drive your success in a more permanent fashion.

 You can do this by sending them free samples of your product, or perhaps offering to feature the influencer on your website.
 If you offer something that will increase the influencers recognition, it’s more likely that they will post on your behalf at little to no cost.

 Is Influencer Marketing Right for Your Small Business?